synfig/synfig-docs-dev/docs/tutorials/how_to_create_a_synfigapp_action.rst

 * synfigapp::Action::Base – obviously the base for any action
 * synfigapp::Action::Undoable (derived from synfigapp::Action::Base) – adds the ``undo()`` method
-* synfigapp::Action::Super (derived from synfigapp::Action::Base and synfigapp::Action::CanvasSpecific) – it is, actually, a sequence of other actions
+* synfigapp::Action::Super (derived from synfigapp::Action::Undoable and synfigapp::Action::CanvasSpecific) – it is, actually, a sequence of other actions
 * synfigapp::Action::Group (derived from synfigapp::Action::Super) – ?

-synfigapp::Action::CanvasSpecific is a 'interface' to provide basic and standard support to those actions that must be used on a specific Canvas.
+synfigapp::Action::CanvasSpecific is an 'interface' to provide basic and standard support to those actions that must be used on a specific Canvas.
 Any action that modifies layers, valuenodes, etc. would inherit this class.
 And it is very important to inherit synfigapp::Action::Undoable, because it is the way synfigapp knows the action is… undoable.
 Thus, many actions explicitly inherit both classes, if they aren't already based on synfigapp::Action::Super.

 Here is the mandatory methods to be implemented for 'any' Action (defined in ``synfigapp/action.h``):